 Abstract

 For the last decade, Condominiums were constructed and also in the process of construction in different parts of Addis Ababa.
-The city is going through condominium booms which partly alleviate the housing problem in the city.
-Currently large numbers of communities are living in these condominium sites.
+The city is going through condominium booms which partly alleviate the housing problem.
 Most of these condominiums are constructed at the periphery part of the city, further from the city centers, where most of the jobs and services are located.
 Yet, the public transportation, that many residents depend on to access their jobs is not available in abundance in those suburban locations.

-This research, therefore, evaluates condominium development and the intensity of public transit service availability mismatch in Addis Ababa city specifically the periphery condominium residential neighborhoods.
-The three specific objectives that has been developed to assess the identified problems were; objective one evaluating the availability of transit service in suburban condominium neighborhoods, objective two evaluating the intensity of public transit service difference between the city center and periphery condominium residential areas and objective three evaluating the socio-economic impact of public transit availability at the periphery condominium residential areas.

-In order to achieve the objectives methodologies were developed.
-The analysis methods used were ABLIA (Addis Ababa bus and LRT index availability) for objective one and two and simple regression analysis method for objective three.

-The result of objective one and two were Low and almost no transit service is available in the periphery condominium residential Woredas whereas in the inner part of the city Woredas low to high transit service is identified.
-The result of the third objective shows that the intensity of transit service availability has strong positive relationship with the socio-economic and demographic characteristics.
+Nowadays updated level of public transit coverage in the city of Addis Ababa is not known.
+As a result, any intervention in this sector cannot be fruitful unless the level of the gap is known scientifically.
+The purpose of this research is therefore to evaluate the intensity of transit service availability in relationship to neighborhood socio-economic and demographic characteristics in all parts of the city specifically the suburban condominiums of Addis Ababa.
+Two methods were used in this study.
+The first method was Addis Ababa bus and LRT service index (ABLSI), this method analyzed Anbessa, Sheger and LRT transit service availability in terms of transit capacity, frequency and coverage score.
+After standardizing each capacity, frequency and coverage score the results were summed together to produce transit availability index in each 99 transit analysis zones (Woredas) of the city.
+The second method was simple regression analysis, using this analysis the magnitude of correlation between transit availability index and socio-economic characteristics were identified.
+Based on the analysis the first method result were identified, it showed that Low and almost no transit service has been available in the periphery condominium residential Woredas whereas in the inner part of the city Woredas low to high public transit service intensity was identified.
+The second method result also showed that the intensity of transit service availability index has positive relationship with the socio-economic and demographic characteristics of periphery condominium neighborhoods.
+The study definitely answered regarding to the intensity of public transit availability difference between inner city and periphery Woredas with condominium residential neighborhoods.
+It also answered the relationship between public transit availability index and socio-economic characteristics of the periphery condominium residential neighborhoods.
+Further studies are needed for Woredas that have low and almost no transit availability index route design.

-Key words: public transit availability, condominium, mismatch, socio-economic characteristics
+Key words: public transit availability index, condominium development, public transit mismatch, socio-economic characteristics

-CHAPTER ONE

-INTRODUCTION
+CHAPTER ONE: INTRODUCTION

 Background

 Ethiopian government outlined an ambitious vision for low-income urban and housing development, formulated as the Integrated Housing Development Program (IHDP), since 2005 (Dejen, 2017).
 Addis Ababa was the first city which applies this national program.
 Ingwan et al. (2010) referred that Addis Ababa City Administration launched ambitious low cost condominium housing projects through the Integrated Housing Development Program (IHDP) in 2006.
-According to Ingwan the aim of IHDP was to minimize housing shortage, clear slums and provide decent shelter to middle and low income groups.
+According to Ingwan and others the aim of IHDP was to minimize housing shortage, clear slums and provide decent shelter to middle and low income groups.
 Based on Krems (2017) study 180,000 Addis Ababa condominium housing units are transferred to their owners.
 Addis Ababa city condominium map (2018) shows that; these numbers of housing units are located from 101 condominium sites with around a total of 1806.94hec coverage.
 According to Ministry of Urban Development and Housing 2019 report, starting from 2006 to 2018 the city administration of Addis Ababa provided the condominium housing units for 176,721 winners of the city dwellers; among the winners 52% are women which are the highest proportion.
-These communities make trip for different purpose.
+These communities make trip for different purpose to other part of the city specifically to inner city.